Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

 \section{Experimental pathways towards tests of gravity}

 In the previous section, we reviewed proposals for testing the overlap between quantum mechanics and gravity with massive quantum systems.
-Here we review experimental advances towards the regime where the dynamics of quantum systems are affected by gravity.
-In Fig.~\ref{fig:MechanicalSystem}, we provide a graphical overview of some of the types of systems covered.
+Here we review experimental advances toward the regime where the dynamics of quantum systems are affected by gravity.

+To showcase the diversity of systems available, we provide a graphical overview of different platforms in Fig.~\ref{fig:MechanicalSystem}.
 To further demonstrate advances that have been made in terms of controlling massive systems in the laboratory, we plot of masses vs. phonon numbers achieved for mechanical oscillator in Fig.~\ref{fig:phonons:vs:mass}.
-Here, the symbols represent the type of systems and the colors indicate the date of publication.
+Here, the symbols represent the type of system, and the colors indicate the date of publication.
 For comparison, the largest Bose-Einstein condensates (which are not included in the plot) that have been created thus far contain around $10^{10}$ atoms \cite{vanderstam2007large}, which have a total mass of $4\times 10^{-16}$\,kg in the case of sodium.
-We start by reviewing the state-of-the-art of experimental tests of gravity today (Sec.~\ref{sec:State-of-the-art}), then we provide an overview of key methods for controlling massive quantum systems in the laboratory, including preparing squeezed states, spatial superpositions, and entangled states (Sec.~\ref{sec:controlling:massive:systems}).
+We start by reviewing the state-of-the-art experimental tests of gravity today (Sec.~\ref{sec:State-of-the-art}), then we provide an overview of key methods for controlling massive quantum systems in the laboratory, including preparing squeezed states, spatial superpositions, and entangled states (Sec.~\ref{sec:controlling:massive:systems}).